Étude Op. 10, No. 3 (Chopin)

 Étude Op.
 10, No. 3, in E major, is a study for solo piano composed by Frédéric Chopin in 1832.
-It was first published in 1833 in France, Germany, and England as the third piece of his Études Op.
+It was first published in 1833 as the third piece of his Études Op.
 10. This is a slow cantabile study for polyphonic and expressive legato playing.
-In fact, Chopin himself believed the melody of the piece to be the most beautiful one he ever composed.
+In fact, Chopin himself claimed that he had never "in his life written another such beautiful melody".
 It became famous through numerous popular arrangements.
 Although this étude is sometimes identified by the names "Tristesse" (Sadness) or "Farewell (L'Adieu)", neither is a name given by Chopin, but rather his critics.

 Significance

 This étude differs from most of Chopin's in its tempo, its poetic character and the lingering yet powerful recitation of its cantabile melody.
 It marks a significant departure from the technical virtuosity required in standard études before Chopin's time, though, especially in the third volume of Muzio Clementi's Gradus ad Parnassum (1826), slow études for polyphonic playing, especially slower introductions to études, as well as études with alternating slower and faster sections, can easily be found.
 According to German scholar and Chopin biographer Frederick Niecks (1845–1924), Chopin said to his German pupil and copyist Adolph Gutmann (1819–1882) that he "had never in his life written another such beautiful melody (chant); and on one occasion when Gutmann was studying it the master lifted his arms with his hands clasped and exclaimed: 'O, my fatherland!' ("O, me [sic] patrie!")"
 Niecks writes that this study "may be reckoned among Chopin's loveliest compositions" as it "combines classical chasteness of contour with the fragrance of romanticism".
 American music critic James Huneker (1857–1921) believed it to be "simpler, less morbid, sultry and languorous, therefore saner, than the much be-praised study in C sharp minor (Étude Op.
 25, No. 7)".